bioconda/bioconda-recipes/GUIDELINES.md

 ```

 Sometimes Makefiles may specify these locations, in which case they need to be
 edited.
 See the [samtools](recipes/samtools) recipe for an example of this.
+It
+may take some tinkering to get the recipe to build; if it doesn't seem to work
+then please submit an issue.